Hanna Park: History

-Hanna taught at Florida State College for Women.
-She also wrote a history of Florida titled Florida, Land of Change.

 Following the Jacksonville Consolidation, the area became part of Jacksonville.
 The city purchased the surrounding property in the 1970s during the administration of Mayor Hans Tanzler, expanding the park.
 The first general purpose trail was constructed by Michael Long in 1987 as his Eagle Scout service project.
 Most of the land has been left in its natural, wooded state.
 Boardwalks were constructed over the dunes to protect vegetation.